SwellRT/swellrt/README.md

 ant compile
 ```

-Build the current Wave UI with some quirks (it's needed to create users at the moment).
+Build the current Wave UI with some quirks (it's needed to create users at this moment).
 Ant targets for Hosted and Superdev mode are also provided.
 See the ant `build.xml` file.
 ```
 ant compile-gwt-mod